 - Contractor Agreement

-You should use a Construction Contract Agreement if you are on either end of the process of building, renovating or altering a building or structure.
-Perhaps you’ve finally decided to build your dream home and start living happily ever after.
-Happily ever after might have to wait because of unreasonable contractor delays or unexpected, excessively high costs.
+You should use a Construction Contract Agreement if you are on either end of the building, renovating or altering a building or structure.
+Perhaps you’ve finally decided to build your dream home and start living happily ever after; happily ever after might have to wait because of unreasonable contractor delays or unexpected, excessively high costs.

 Or maybe you are a local contractor looking to grow your business and take on bigger construction projects.
 Either way, you’ll want to make sure you have an agreement in writing to act as the blueprint until construction is completed to iron out the wrinkles.

-This agreement allows the parties to put into writing the exact nature and details of the work to be performed, and the responsibilities of each party throughout the course of construction.
+This agreement allows the parties to write the exact nature and details of the work and each party’s responsibilities throughout the construction.
 In addition, it also details the payment terms of the project.
 In general, there are three different types of pricing arrangements:

-Lump sum: Also known as the traditional “fixed price” contract, it is the most common pricing arrangement for construction contracts.
-In a lump sum contract, the parties agree on a fixed price, based on the contractor’s appraisal of costs of a complete and final design.
-Lump sum contracts take into consideration all materials, subcontracts, labor, indirect costs, profit, and more.
+Lump sum: The traditional “fixed price” contract is the most common pricing arrangement for construction contracts.
+In a lump sum contract, the parties agree on a fixed price based on the contractor’s appraisal of complete and final design costs.
+Lump sum contracts consider all materials, subcontracts, labor, indirect costs, profit, etc.

-Unit price: A unit price arrangement involves the parties placing a price on every unit, or relevant piece of work, such as, by item, by cubic yard, by linear foot, or per hour.
+Unit price: A unit price arrangement involves the parties placing a price on every unit or relevant piece of work, such as, by item, by cubic yard, by the linear foot, or per hour.